Ramush Haradinaj: Arrests in Slovenia and in France

 In June 2015 Haradinaj was arrested by Slovene police but was released after two days following diplomatic pressure.

 On 5 January 2017 Haradinaj was arrested on a Serbian arrest warrant by French border police upon his arrival at EuroAirport Basel Mulhouse Freiburg on a flight from Pristina.
 Serbian authorities urged France to extradite Haradinaj urgently, citing that he "personally took part in the torture, murder, and rape of civilians".
 The director of the Serbian Office for Kosovo and Metohija, Marko Đurić, said that he was "surprised that Serbia is criticized for something while a criminal like this is free".
 He added that: "Serbia is sending out a warning that it does not accept fake justice, according to which killings and crimes are allowed if they're in the interest of great powers.
 As France acts on Serbia's warrants, so we will act on theirs."
 Serbian Justice Minister, Nela Kuburović, said that: "The entire international community is under an obligation to prosecute war crimes suspects."

 In reaction to this event, U.S. Representative Eliot Engel stated:"This is not about the rule of law and justice.
 International courts have freed Mr. Haradinaj twice.
 This action only increases tensions and increases the possibility of future conflicts.
 I call on the judicial authorities of France to accelerate the procedure and the release of Mr. Haradinaj as soon as possible".He also stated that "Serbia is abusing the red Interpol notice and thus substantially violating this commitment.
 The EU should not promote the accession of Serbia until it returns to the path of normalization of relations with Kosovo".

 On 27 April 2017, a French court turned down a Serbian request to extradite Ramush Haradinaj and released him.

 Election

 Following the 11 June 2017 elections, Haradinaj was elected as the Prime Minister of Kosovo on 9 September 2017, with 61 votes for and 1 abstention after a long political crisis.
 The rest of the 58 MPs boycotted the vote.
 His government consisted of a coalition, named the PANA Coalition.

 In 2018, after Kosovo president Hashim Thaçi and Serbian president Aleksandar Vučić expressed support for a land swap between Kosovo and Serbia, Haradinaj stated that any change of the Kosovo border with Serbia would lead to war.

 On 26 November 2019, an earthquake struck Albania.
-As outgoing Prime Minister, Haradinaj allocated a sum of €500,000 from Kosovo to Albania for the relief effort.
-On Friday, Haradinaj visited Durrës to survey the damage and expressed Kosovan commitment to relief efforts.
+As outgoing prime minister, Haradinaj allocated a sum of €500,000 from Kosovo to Albania for the relief effort.
+Haradinaj visited Durrës to survey the damage and expressed Kosovan commitment to relief efforts.

 Albanian PM Edi Rama and Haradinaj had a clash in late 2019 due to different views on the Mini-Schengen initiative.
 Rama stated that Haradinaj "lies due to ignorance or on purpose".
 In 2020 Rama filed a lawsuit for defamation against Haradinaj.